AlanPeng0897/Defend_MI/README.md

     # balancing hyper-parameters: tune them in train_HSIC.py
     python train_HSIC.py --measure=HSIC --dataset=celeba
     ```
-    For KED-MI, if you trained a defense model yourself, you have to train a attack model (generative model) specific to this defense model additionally.
+    For KED-MI, if you trained a defense model yourself, you have to train an attack model (generative model) specific to this defense model.
     ```
-    # put you hyper-parameters in k+1_gan_HSIC.py first
+    # put your hyper-parameters in k+1_gan_HSIC.py first
     python k+1_gan_HSIC --dataset=celeba --defense=HSIC
     ```
 - For VMI